Australian rules football schism (1938–1949): Proposals for united control

+From the moment the VFA announced its intention to adopt the throw pass and break the 1934 agreement, the VFA and VFL were working reunification discussions, and negotiations were ongoing throughout the schism – including during the World War II years when the VFA executive committee remained active in negotiation despite the competition being in recess onfield.

-Early negotiations, and in particular the negotiations which took place from 1944 until 1945, focussed on a scheme under which the VFL and VFA would amalgamate into a single competition.
-The VFA stated on several occasions that it was prepared to "sink its identity" into the VFL if its clubs were given the opportunity to contest the Victorian senior premiership.
+The VFA's desired outcome throughout the schism was for the amalgamation of the VFL and VFA into a single competition, with the VFA prepared to "sink its identity" into the VFL if its clubs were given the opportunity to contest the Victorian senior premiership.
 However, the two bodies never agreed to terms, with a number of sticking points preventing a compromise: